-The Discovery Living and Learning Community gives first and second year students, from all majors, the opportunity to engage in faculty-mentored research projects that solve problems, generate new knowledge and create new ways of looking at the world.
-Students will be matched with a faculty member and research project that explores their subject of interest in greater depth.
-Students will learn the skills of research in a supportive community of peers.
+The Discovery Living & Learning Community (LLC) gives students, from all majors, the opportunity to engage in faculty-mentored research projects that solve problems, generate new knowledge and create new ways of looking at the world.
+You will be matched with a faculty member and research project that explores your subject of interest in greater depth.
+You will learn the skills of research in a supportive community of peers.

 Undergraduate research opens doors to graduate school, exciting careers, and success in life.
 Find your passion.
 Join Discovery!

 - Exposure to all aspects of the research process (finding, synthesizing, and creating knowledge) through an Introduction to Research Course